alforsii/my-project-game/README.md

 ### `To play the game:`

 - You need to enter your name as a player-1 or -2
+  - Player - 1 key code:
+    - Left - arrow left <
+    - Right - arrow right >
+    - Up - arrow up ^
+    - Down - arrow down
-  - Left side player - 2 key code:
+  - Player - 2 key code:
     - Left - A
     - Right - D
     - Up - W
     - Down - S
-  - Right side player - 1 key code:
-    - Left - arrow left <
-    - Right - arrow right >
-    - Up - arrow up ^
-    - Down - arrow down
 - You can play one or 2 players
 - Second player is optional, but to add player-2 you need to enter both names
 - Whoever gets a heigh score he is the winner

 ### `Rules:`

-- If you heat the borders - game over
+- If you heat the border - game over
 - If you heat yourself - game over
 - if you heat your partner - game over
 - Alright enough rules let's start the game - good luck !